 Key Takeaways

-- Defendants take plaintiffs as they find them: Oklahoma's "eggshell plaintiff" rule means your pre-existing condition doesn't reduce the defendant's liability for making it worse.
+- Defendants take plaintiffs as they find them: Oklahoma's "eggshell plaintiff" rule means a pre-existing condition does not excuse a defendant from liability for making it worse.

 - Insurance companies exploit pre-existing conditions: Adjusters routinely try to blame all your symptoms on prior issues — but the law protects your right to recover for aggravation.

-- Before-and-after evidence wins these cases: Documenting your baseline function, treatment history, and how the accident changed everything is the key to overcoming the "pre-existing" defense.
+- Before-and-after evidence drives these cases: Documenting your baseline function, treatment history, and how the accident changed everything is the key to overcoming the "pre-existing" defense.

 You were already dealing with a bad back.
 Or an old neck injury.
 Or controlled diabetes.
 Then someone else's negligence made everything worse — and now the insurance company says your injuries are just "pre-existing conditions."